Dimensional Jump in Quantum Error Correction: Introduction

 Among 2D topological stabilizer codes color codes~\cite{bombin:2006:2DCC} are optimal in terms of the local implementation of gates.
 Namely, all Clifford gates are transversal, \emph{i.e.} act individually on the physical qubits composing the code (or pair-wise for two-qubit logical gates).
 See~\cite{nigg:2014:experimental} for a recent single-qubit implementation.
 Unfortunately Clifford gates are not enough for universal computation, but this is all that 2D topological stabilizer codes can offer~\cite{bravyi:2013:classification,pastawski:2015:fault}.
 The way out is to either resort to complementary techniques that increase the amount of resources needed~\cite{bravyi:2005:universal}, to consider more complicated codes~\cite{kitaev:2003:ftanyons}, or to increase the spatial dimension.

 3D (gauge) color codes~\cite{bombin:2015:gauge} are 3D topological stabilizer codes with many remarkable characteristics that, put together, enable fault-tolerant quantum computation with \emph{quantum-local} elementary operations, \emph{i.e.} involving only a finite depth local quantum circuit aided with global classical information processing~\cite{bombin:2015:single-shot}.
-This comes at a cost: spatial locality can only be attained in 4D due to two-qubit logical gates~\footnote{Notice however that in principle one can envision using code deformation~\cite{bombin:2009:deformation} to perform CNot gates, possibly along the lines of the so-called lattice surgery~\cite{horsman:2012:surface,landahl:2014:quantum}.}.
+This comes at a cost: spatial locality can only be attained in 4D due to two-qubit logical gates.
 In addition, 3D color codes require $O(n^{3/2})$ qubits to correct the same number of errors as an $n$-qubit 2D color code.

 Dimensional jumps solve these problems, at least to a large extent.
 As the name suggests, in a dimensional jump the spatial dimension of a local code is switched \emph{in constant time}, or more precisely via a quantum-local operation, where locality refers to a 3D layout.
 In particular, the procedure allows to switch back and forth fault-tolerantly between 3D and 2D color codes.